-The initiative has an effective date of January 1, 2018.
-The green roof requirement will apply to projects that submit a site development plan on or after January 1, 2018, for any new building with a gross floor area of 25,000 square feet or more or a building addition that causes the building to become 25,000 square feet or more, and any existing building over 25,000 square feet that is seeking to do a roof replacement.
+The ordinance went into effect on January 1, 2018.
+The green roof requirement applies to projects that submit a site development plan on or after January 1, 2018, for any new building with a gross floor area of 25,000 square feet or more or a building addition that causes the building to become 25,000 square feet or more, and any existing building over 25,000 square feet that is seeking to do a roof replacement.

 A concept plan is not sufficient for exemption from the green roof requirement